ldcas-uc3m/Crypto-Labs/lab_notes.md

     hashes.SHA256()
 )
 ```
-Use the public key to verify the signature:
+Use the signer's public key to verify the signature:
 ```python
 try:
     pub_key.verify(